Single Sales Reports

 What is a single sales report?

-Single sales reports contain all sales for a single property or all units within the nominated strata complex.
+Single sales reports contain all sales for a single property or units within the nominated strata complex.
+Units within a strata complex will need to be ordered individually.

 As these reports can contain a large number of sales they are priced according to the number of sales reported.